Debbiepimpo/furlong-helpdesk/README.md

 - User view for admin site with an admin calendar.
 - Updating the search for find anything required by any letter.
 - A live chat feature for users to contact directly with Furlong admins.
+- Profile avatar will be available to change by the user.

 ## Technologies Used